dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Praise-Idleness-Routledge-Classics-46/dp/0415325064/">In Praise of Idleness (Bertrand Russell)</a>
   1. <a href="https://www.amazon.com/Christian-Essays-Religion-Related-Subjects/dp/0671203231/">Why I Am Not a Christian (Bertrand Russell)</a>
   1. <a href="https://www.amazon.com/Anthropologist-Mars-Seven-Paradoxical-Tales/dp/0679756973/">An Anthropologist On Mars: Seven Paradoxical Tales (Oliver Sacks)</a>
-  1. <a href="https://www.amazon.com/Man-Who-Mistook-His-Wife/dp/0593466675/">The Man Who Mistook His Wife for a Hat: And Other Clinical Tales (Oliver Sacks)</a>
   1. <a href="https://www.amazon.com/Hamlet-William-Shakespeare/dp/1451669410/">Hamlet (William Shakespeare)</a>
   1. <a href="https://www.amazon.com/Othello-Folger-Shakespeare-Library-William/dp/1501146297/">Othello (William Shakespeare)</a>
   1. <a href="https://www.amazon.com/King-Lear-Folger-Shakespeare-Library/dp/074348276X/">King Lear (William Shakespeare)</a>